Substitutions on compact alphabets: Existence of natural length functions and unique ergodicity

-We have the following sufficient condition for unique ergodicity in terms of $T$.
+Our main result of this section is the following sufficient condition for unique ergodicity in terms of the normalised substitution operator $T$.

-\begin{theorem} Let $\sub$ be an irreducible substitution on a compact Hausdorff alphabet $\A$ which admits a natural length function $\ell>0$ with inflation factor $r=r(M) > 1$.
-Suppose further that $T$ is strongly power convergent.
-Then $(\Omega,\mathbb{R})$ is uniquely ergodic. \end{theorem}
+\begin{theorem} Let \(\sub\) be an irreducible substitution on a compact Hausdorff alphabet $\A$ with \(T\) strongly power convergent.
+Then \(\sub\) admits a natural length function \(\ell \in K\) with inflation factor \(\lambda = r > 1\).
+Moreover, this is an essentially unique natural length function and \(\ell(a) > 0\) for all \(a \in \A\).
+With respect to this length function, $(\Omega,\R)$ is uniquely ergodic. \end{theorem}

-\begin{proof} Since $\sub$ is irreducible, $T$ is also irreducible by Proposition~\ref{prop: irreducible M}.
-Strong power convergence of $T$ implies that $T$ is mean ergodic.
-By Proposition \ref{prop: mean ergod + quasipos => unique meas}, the fixed space of $T$ must be one-dimensional and \(\ell > 0\).
-This also means the projection operator $P$, to which $T^n$ converges strongly (though not necessarily uniformly), must be of rank $1$.
+\begin{proof} By Proposition \ref{prop: mean ergod + irred => unique nlf and eigenmeasure} we have an essentially unique natural length function \(\ell > 0\), with inflation factor \(\lambda = r\), and the projection operator $P$, to which $T^n$ converges strongly (though not necessarily uniformly), must be of rank $1$.

 Suppose that a volume normalised and transition consistent sequence \(\{\mu_n\}\) is given and let $f \in E = C(\A)$ be arbitrary.
 From transition consistency,